klasmodin/klasmodin.github.io/_pages/about.md

   address: >
     <p>Office: MV L2081</p>
     <p>Phone: +46 31 772 3530</p>
-    <p>Address:</p>
     <p>Chalmers Tvärgata 3</p>
-    <p>SE-412 96 Gothenburg, Sweden</p>
+    <p>SE-412 96 Gothenburg</p>
+    <p>Sweden</p>

 news: true  # includes a list of news items
 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---

-Welcome to my new webpage!
-(Which eventually will replace the [old one](https://klasmodin.wordpress.com)).
+Welcome to my new webpage! (eventually it will replace the [old one](https://klasmodin.wordpress.com))

-I am Professor of Mathematics at Chalmers University of Technology and the University of Gothenburg in Sweden.
+I am Professor of Mathematics at [Chalmers University of Technology](https://www.chalmers.se) and the [University of Gothenburg](https://www.gu.se) in Sweden.
 I have a broad research interest, stretching from Hamiltonian PDE, shape analysis, two-dimensional turbulence, to medical imaging and mathematical foundations of deep learning; my core knowledge is the combination of differential geometry and computational mathematics.

-On this page you’ll find information about my research, as well as news, upcoming events, remarks, presentation slides, contact links, etc. There is also my webpage at Chalmers.
+On this page you’ll find information about my research, upcoming events, remarks, publication list, presentation slides, contact links, etc. I also have a [webpage at Chalmers](https://www.chalmers.se/en/Staff/Pages/klas-modin.aspx).
 Enjoy!

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.